jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: Mothers?

-A: Pardon?

-Q: Mothers?

-A: No, no, I'm talking about Rawsome, I'm up in Venice.
+A: No, no, I'm talking about Rawesome, I'm up in Venice.
 Mothers, you know, I don't trust any eggs from a store.

 Q: Really?